julp0/Juldeck/README.md

 # How To Use

 After downloading Juldeck.exe opening it will add it to the bottom right of the tool bar, at this point it should be runing(I only have the PrtSc key cluster devolped).
 I have only tested this with obs but I am sure this should work on other streaming platforms.
-To assign a key to a hotkey simpy press the key you want they hotkey to be assinged to.
+To assign a key to a hotkey simpy press the key you want they hotkey to be assinged to (you might see something like Ctrl + Windows + Alt + 1 this is normal).